ruby/debug/README.md

 You need to require one of them at the very beginning of the application.
 Using `ruby -r` (for example `ruby -r debug/start target.rb`) is another way to invoke with debugger.

 NOTE: Until Ruby 3.0, there is old `lib/debug.rb` standard library.
-So that if this gem is not installed, or if `Gemfile` missed to list this gem and `bunde exec` is used, you will see the following output:
+So that if this gem is not installed, or if `Gemfile` missed to list this gem and `bundle exec` is used, you will see the following output:

 ```shell
 $ ruby -r debug -e0